 Fourteen week supervised professional teaching experience in the greater Washington County, Ohio area in a placement in either a secondary or elementary music classroom Supervision shall be done by a Marietta College faculty member and a selected cooperating teacher(s) who possesses appropriate credentials and experience in music.
 Students are required to follow school district calendar.
+Offered every spring.
 Additional fees apply.

-Prerequisite: Departmental Approval and completion of all 400-level music education coursework.
-Offered every spring.
+Prerequisite: Departmental Approval and completion of all 400level music education coursework, including all observation/field hours.